 So, what do you get for that price?

 A bat cave?
 Yes.
 Waterfall?
 Sure.
 Secret entrances and exits?
 You bet.
 Upper and lower motor courts?
 Um-hum.
 And the art museum, infinity pool, bowling alley, gun range, game room, solarium, spa, theater and play area that resembles something from Disneyland.

-“He is an intellectual thinker and he is a super fun guy,” said listing broker, Paul Wegener of Atlanta Fine Homes Sotheby’s International Realty about the homeowner.
+“He is an intellectual thinker and he is a super fun guy,” listing broker, Paul Wegener of Atlanta Fine Homes Sotheby’s International Realty said about the homeowner.
 “He dreamed as a child of building something like this.
 All these things you think about when you are a kid,” Wegener said.

 The homeowner had planned to fill the eight bedrooms, 14 bathrooms, six partial bathrooms and three kitchens with family and friends.
 He had hoped the home would become a gathering place and a legacy for his family to pass from one generation to the next.

-He was holding on to the home but ultimately other priorities won out.
-His son wasn’t much interested in living there and with much of his family on the West coast, the homeowner decided to sell his $30 million project.
+He was holding on to the home, but ultimately other priorities won out.
+His son wasn’t much interested in living there and with much of his family on the West Coast, the homeowner decided to sell his $30 million project.

 In building a home that would last forever and survive any foreseeable catastrophe, he sought out and worked with a team of the best architects, landscapers and security experts in the country.